 Dotted around the city you will find countless pieces of wall art, from subtle graffiti right through to stunning intricate pieces that almost encourage you to photograph them.

-We quite enjoyed seeing a lot on Sunset blvd, although to be completely honest, there are so many pieces around the city that I think you’ll probably struggle find a wall that hasn’t got some incredible artwork on it.
+We quite enjoyed seeing a lot on Sunset Blvd, although to be completely honest, there are so many pieces around the city that I think you’ll probably struggle to find a wall that hasn’t got some incredible artwork on it.

 Griffith Observatory Sunset

 There’s something quite amazing about watching a sunset.
 Regardless of where you are in the world, it’s a beautiful sight and one of our favourite places to watch the sunset in Los Angeles was up at the Griffith Observatory